ProfessorHines/Presentations/psci321/transitions2.md

 --

-2. Write an outline for a five paragraph essay that argues in favor of either the structural or functional theory of regime change.
+2. Write an outline for a five paragraph essay that picks a side.
 No equivocating :)